Let me guess…

 Rule #19: Accept That You Will Make Mistakes

 We all make mistakes.
 None of us are immune to this.
 I still make mistakes to this day.

 They make mistakes, but it’s because they try new things.
-Sometimes it works, sometimes it doesn’t.
+Sometimes it works; sometimes it doesn’t.

 The road to success is paved with mistakes.
 You just need to realize when you’ve made one, accept it and move on.

 Rule #20: Know That You’ll Get There Eventually

-If you keep working on it, eventually you will have trained your eye for style.
-You’ll start to notice details in your own and other people’s outfits.
+You’ll notice details in your own and other people’s outfits.
 You’ll know when something works and when it doesn’t.
 Selecting a great outfit from your closet will be as easy as riding a bike.

-Take comfort in the knowledge that you’ll get there eventually.
+No matter how much you’re struggling, take comfort in the knowledge that you’ll get there eventually.